Information for Parents and Guardians

 Before and after your child’s COVID-19 vaccine

 The experience of getting a COVID-19 vaccine will be similar to the experience of getting other routine childhood vaccines.
-Use the CDC’s tips to support your child before, during, and after they get a COVID-19 vaccine.
+Use the CDC’s tips to support your child before, during, and after they get a vaccine.

 Your child may have some side effects, which are normal signs that their body is building protection.
 It is important to note that more than 90% of COVID-19 side effects are minor, and last only 1-2 days.